mahesh-singh/dsa-leetcode/README.md

 6. Push and pop will be done via `heap.Push` and `heap.Pop`

 ### 211. Design Add and Search Words Data Structure

 1. Add word will be standard trie add
+2. Search, need to modify search:
+   1. for `.` char, recursive search happen for all the children
+   2. dfs curr node and index
+      1. exit recursive when index == len of word
+      2. if word[index] is `.`
+         1. for each node in curr node children
+            1. call dfs for child node and index+1
+               1. return true if above true
+      3. if word[index] is in curr node's children
+         1. return dfs for child node at curr node's children for word[index]
+      4. return false
+   3. call dfs in search for root node and index 0

+1. Add word will be standard trie add
 2. Search, need to support `.` as match all
    1. For each char in word